heyMP/presentations/README.md

 - https://www.apereo.org/conferences/open-apereo-2018
 - http://apereo18-vr.surge.sh

-"SIGNIFICANT WIN IN THE BATTLE FOR THE BODY FIELD" author
+"SIGNIFICANT WIN IN THE BATTLE FOR THE BODY FIELD" author – Office of Digital Learning Blog
 - https://odl.science.psu.edu/blog/post/significant-win-battle-body-field

 "Virtual Reality on the Web with A-Frame and a Few of Its Friends" co-presenter – Penn State Tech Pros